Carreau/one-extra-fact/_chapters_en/index.md

     - How do we run bash?
     - What is an absolute path?
     - What is a relative path?
-    - How do we see what's in a directory?
+    - How do we see what's in a folder?
     - How do we move around in the shell?
   - Manipulating Files in the Shell
     - How do we view the contents of a text file?